Nizhny Novgorod: Chkalov Stairs

 The Chkalov Staircase connects Minin and Pozharsky Square, the Upper Volga, and the Lower Volga embankments.
 It was built by the architects Alexander Yakovlev, Lev Rudnev, and Vladimir Munts.
-The staircase itself was constructed in the late 1940s by German prisoners of war forced to labor around Gorky.
+The staircase itself was constructed in the late 1940s by German prisoners of war forced to labour around Gorky.
 It is the longest staircase in Russia.
 The staircase starts from the monument to Chkalov, near St. George's Tower of the Kremlin.
 It is built in the form of a figure of eight and consists of 560 steps if you count it on both sides.
 The number of steps from the bottom to the top is 442 on the right.
 In the intersections of the side slopes there are two observation platforms.
-At the bottom of the stairs is a monument to the boat "Hero", which is located at the Lower Volga embankment.
+At the bottom of the stairs is a monument to the Hero boat, which is located at the Lower Volga embankment.

 Nizhny Novgorod Stadium

-Standing on a spit of the Volga and Oka Rivers in the city center is the international-class Nizhny Novgorod Stadium.
+Standing on a spit of the Volga and Oka Rivers in the city centre is the international-class Nizhny Novgorod Stadium.
 This arena hosted six games of the 2018 FIFA World Cup.
 After the World Cup, the stadium serves as a multipurpose sports complex.